Raptor8600/Expected-Value-EV-Math-Trainer/README.txt

 > _You buy a $2 ticket.
 25% chance to win $10._
 > ✅ EV = (0.25 × 10) − 2 = **0.50**

-Answer within ±0.25 of the correct EV to score a point.
+Answer the correct EV to score a point.

 ---